 Orphans by Joan Cusack Handler is an extraordinary memoir and a wonderful new Irish family narrative.
 But what truly makes this story exceptional is that Handler's new book is a memoir in verse.

-As you my readers know, I love poetry and all the nuance, paradox and emotion conveyed by the magical manipulation of words.
+As you may know, I love poetry and all the nuance, paradox and emotion conveyed by the magical manipulation of words.
 When I heard from Joan, a native of the Bronx, raised in an Irish family, I was captivated by the idea of a memoir in verse.

 And so I asked Joan if she would like to write a guest post for my blog, to introduce you to her writing.
 As a theme for her piece, I suggested she focus on what it means to her to be Irish, and to share her Irish American story.